-Alynne's creative pursuits have always focused on trying to create and share beauty - whether that be as an artist and jewelry designer, author, or photographer.
+Alynne's creative pursuits have always focused on the mission of bringing more beauty into the world - as an artist and jewelry designer, author, or photographer.

 As an artist, she has worked with various techniques and media over the years, including oils, acrylics, watercolor, pastels, pen and ink, polymer clay, and mixed media.
 Alynne started to showcase her work under the banner of Alynne Originals, and has sold her artwork through commissions, shows/exhibitions, and online.
 She was represented by the Amsterdam Whitney Gallery in New York City, is a member of the International Polymer Clay Association (IPCA), League of Reston Artists, and the Loudoun Arts Council.
 Her polymer clay work is featured in the book, The Polymer Clay Artist's Guide by Marie Segal (Firefly Books, 2013).